marydreyer/marydreyer/README.md

-Hi!!
+<h2>Hi, I'm Mariana!!</h2>

 I'm a student of Analysis and systems development in SENAC_RS!

-I’m currently working as a QA Analyst at Instituto de Pesquisas Eldorado and learning all about test automation!!
+I’m currently working as a QA Analyst at <a href="https://www.eldorado.org.br/">Instituto Eldorado</a>&nbsp; and learning all about test automation!!

 How to reach me: mariana.odreyer@gmail.com